haripriyamuniraju07/Marvel-task/README.md

 - Change directory into that folder.
 - Create a blank file without using any text editor.
 - List the files in that folder.
-- Create 2600 folders in this folder, where each folder is named like `M90` or `B56`.

    # Report

-- Created a folder named `test`.
+- Created a folder named `test`.(mkdir → make directory)
+- for loop → automate repetitive folder creation
-- Changed directory into the `test` folder.
+- Changed directory into the `test` folder. (cd → change directory)
-- Created a blank file without using any text editor.
+- Created a blank file without using any text editor.-( touch → create empty file)
-- Listed the files in the folder to verify the blank file.
+- Listed the files in the folder to verify the blank file.- (ls → list files)
-- Created 2600 folders in the folder, each named like `M90` or `B56`.
 - ![Ubuntu Screenshot](./Ubuntu1.jpeg)
 ![Ubuntu Screenshot](./Ubuntu2.jpeg)
 ![Ubuntu Screenshot](./ubuntu3.jpeg)